usrrname/glowing-broccoli/README.md

-# Getting Started with Create React App
+# Create React App with Jest 29, Typescript and ESM

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Example of Jest config for ESM and Typescript.

 ## Available Scripts